betsalel-williamson/fpga-hello-world/.work-items/fpga-aws-hello-world/design.md

 ## 2. Technical Design

 The "Hello World" example will involve a simple FPGA design (e.g., blinking an LED or a basic counter) implemented using a hardware description language (HDL) like Verilog or VHDL.
 This design will be synthesized, placed, and routed to generate a custom Amazon FPGA Image (AFI).
 The AFI and the necessary AWS infrastructure will be defined as code and managed through a GitOps workflow.
-This will ensure that all deployments to an AWS EC2 F1 instance are automated and version-controlled.
-A host application (e.g., C/C++ or Python) running on the EC2 instance will interact with the FPGA to demonstrate the "Hello World" functionality.
+This will ensure that all deployments to an AWS EC2 F1 instance are automated and version-controlled. **However, to minimize costs during initial development, the actual deployment to AWS will be a manually triggered step within the CI interface for now, with full automation planned for a later stage.** A host application (e.g., C/C++ or Python) running on the EC2 instance will interact with the FPGA to demonstrate the "Hello World" functionality.

 To streamline the CI/CD process and ensure a consistent development environment, a specialized Docker image will be created.
 This image will pre-install all necessary FPGA development tools (e.g., Icarus Verilog, AWS FPGA Development Kit) and dependencies, eliminating the need for on-the-fly installations within the CI/CD pipeline.